ethanpnk/laps-ui/README.md

 - **Autocomplete suggestions** for computer names with adaptive window sizing.
 - **Computer name field** disabled until a **user password** is entered.
 - **No password storage** on disk.
 No AD module required.
+- Optional **Intune / Azure AD** mode: authenticate with Microsoft Graph (`DeviceManagementManagedDevices.Read.All`) to retrieve Windows LAPS credentials for managed devices.

 ---